milvus-io/milvus-docs/site/en/adminGuide/resource_group.md

     #        <num_incoming_node:{}>.  // map[string]int, from collection_name to incoming accessed node num by replica loaded in other rg
     ```

-4. Transfer nodes between resource groups
+4. Transfer nodes between resource groups.

     You may notice that the described resource group does not have any query node yet.
 Move some nodes from the default resource group to the one you create as follows: